Best noise-cancelling earbuds 2023: budget and premium options tested

 How we test noise-cancelling earbuds

-Testing ANC earbuds requires venturing into a number of different environments to see how the headphones handle certain frequencies.
+Testing ANC earbuds requires using them in many different environments to see how the buds handle certain frequencies.
 We'll use our office, the city streets and public transport to get a feel for just how effective the noise-cancelling is.
-We'll also compare them to one or two of our favourite pairs at the money to see how they stand up to the competition.
+We'll also compare them to one or two of our favourite pairs at the money to see how they stand up to the competition in terms of ANC.

-We'll also use rivals to help us peg the audio quality on offer.
-We have dedicated test rooms in London, Reading and Bath so we can use these while making the final judgement with a selection of our favourite test tracks.
+We also use rivals to help us peg the audio quality on offer.
+We have dedicated test rooms in London, Reading and Bath and we use these while making the final judgement with a selection of our favourite test tracks.

-During the testing process, we'll also go over areas like fit and comfort, see whether the battery life claims ring true and also check to see if there are any lip-sync issues when watching video content.
+During the testing process, we'll also go over areas like fit and comfort, see whether the battery life claims ring true, and check if there are any lip-sync issues when watching video content, although this isn't an issue with today's best pairs.

 Many noise-cancelling earbuds come with a control app that allows you to tweak their performance and their controls so we'll see how it impacts the user experience too.